Benchmarking LLMs' Judgments with No Gold Standard

-This dataset contains 30 student project proposals in a graduate-level class on machine learning and about 180 peer evaluations of the proposals.
+\textbf{Human-Annotated Peer Grading Dataset.} This dataset contains 30 student project proposals in a graduate-level class on machine learning and about 180 peer evaluations of the proposals.
 We use GPT-4o to generate a short abstract for each proposal.
 Each proposal has at least 4 reviews, and each review contains an overall score and textual feedback, including ``Strengths of the project'', ``Weaknesses of the project/likely roadblocks'', and ``Ideas for improvement or specific directions''.
 According to the quality of students' textual feedback, an instructor manually grades the reviews with grade A, B, or C.

-\paragraph{Statistics Metric and Results} Table~\ref{table:peer-grading} shows Spearman's correlation coefficient $\rho$ between the scores of various evaluation metrics and the instructors' grades.
+\textbf{Statistics Metric and Results.} Table~\ref{table:peer-grading} shows Spearman's correlation coefficient $\rho$ between the scores of various evaluation metrics and the instructors' grades.
 All variants of our GEM metrics show a significant positive correlation.
 The GEM-S has the highest correlation over all three GEM variants, implying the effectiveness of filtering out shortcuts.
 It also shows competitive performance compared to GPT-4o LMExaminer which has the highest correlation.
 All other baselines perform worse than GEM, and only BARTScore-Recall has a significant positive correlation.
-In later sections, we provide further comparisons between GEM and LMExaminer. \footnote{An intriguing future direction is to re-calculate the GEM score with rephrased system prompts or different preprocessing methods, and take the average to reduce the noise of GEM metric.}
+In later sections, we provide further comparisons between GEM and LMExaminer.